 When looking for a replacement (which has only happened once in my more than 30 years as a wedding photographer; and for the record, I no longer have an appendix), it’s important to note that I have friends in the Minneapolis area who are also accomplished wedding photographers.
 And many of those photographers charge more for their photography than we do for ours.
 Those are the kids who I’m going to be calling if I ever get in a bind.

 That being said, if a replacement cannot be found or if you find our suggested replacements unacceptable, then we will refund your Reservation Fee and all monies paid to date, less any monies for services already rendered or received.

 “What are your payment terms?”

-As mentioned above in “Will you hold my wedding date?”, to book us for your wedding, we require a signed Wedding Agreement and 1/3 of your chosen Wedding Collection paid as the reservation fee.
+As mentioned above in “Will you hold my wedding date?”, to book us for your wedding, we require a signed Wedding Agreement and about 1/3 of your selected Wedding Collection paid as the Reservation Fee.
 Upon receipt of the signed agreement and retainer, we’ll ensure and guarantee our availability for your specific wedding date.

 “Michael and Joannie were fantastic photographers!
 From the moment we met them, they understood our vision and helped it come to life.
 I was impressed with how professional and fun they were.
 They knew how to make our wedding party relax and enjoy the day.

 The fact they are a husband and wife duo makes them in tune to each other and everything around them.
 We loved the candid photos they captured and couldn’t be happier.

 I would hands down recommend them to anyone searching for a photographer.
 Great price for amazing quality!”